 About Kate Ulrich Saracene

 Kate Saracene speaks HR.
-Having spent a dozen years as a human resources and labor relations professional at Xerox, she knows what it's like to walk in her clients' shoes.
+Having spent a dozen years as a human resources (HR) and labor relations professional at Xerox, she knows what walking in her clients' shoes is like.
 Clients count on her to assist them throughout the life cycle of the employment relationship, from hiring to firing and everything in between.
-But Kate's national reputation was built on her deep knowledge of health and welfare employee benefit plans, third-party benefits administration and multiple employer health plan arrangements.
+But Kate's national reputation was built on her deep knowledge of health and welfare employee benefit plans, third-party benefits administration, multiple employer health plan arrangements and Voluntary Employees' Beneficiary Association (VEBA) trusts.
 She is the leader of the firm's Employee Benefits and Executive Compensation practice.

 Where benefits and employment law intersect